beeware/beeware/docs/tutorial/tutorial-5/iOS.rst

   ...
   [helloworld] Installing application resources...
   ...
-  [helloworld] Created build/helloworld/ios/Xcode
+  [helloworld] Created build/helloworld/ios/xcode

-Once this completes, we'll now have an ``iOS`` directory in your project.
-This directory will contain a ``Hello World`` folder, which will contain an Xcode project, as well as the support libraries and the application code needed for the application.
+Once this completes, we'll have a  ``build/helloworld/ios/xcode`` directory containing an Xcode project, as well as the support libraries and the application code needed for the application.